Buying property in Sofia?

 So, is now a good time?

-This is not financial or investment advice, and we don't know your personal situation, so please do your own research before making any property decisions.
+Please keep in mind that none of this is financial or investment advice, we don't know your personal situation, your risk tolerance, or your budget, so always do your own research and talk to a local professional before making any decision.

 Is it smart to buy now in Sofia, or should I wait as of 2026?